gleicher/gleicher.github.io/content/posts/no-dwic.md

 **I will not provide reference letters for students that I know only through a class (as a student).**

-I get many requests from students from my classes to provide reference letters for graduate school applications.
+I get many requests from students from my classes to provide reference (recommendation) letters for graduate school applications.
 I will not provide these letters.

 I will provide letters for students that I get to know outside of regular classes.
 For example, if you are involved in a directed study project or work with me as a peer mentor for a class (that's why it says "as a student").

 In the past I offered to provide a generic "Did well in class letter".
 I will not do this anymore (for reasons described below). **I will not provide reference letters for students that I know only through a class (as a student).** It is unfair for me to write letters for just some of the students in class (see below), so I need to have this as a blanket policy.

 Included in this: I will not provide reference letters for admissions into the CS 2nd Masters program for students who only know me through a class.
 The reasons are slightly different, although the fairness arguments below do apply.
 With this, since I know the committee, I know that they are looking for evidence beyond just "student can get a decent grade in the class."

 Yes, I know this is a problem for many of our students: you only meet professors in large classes, and you want a professor to write a letter for you.
 See {{% link "undergrad-research" %}} for some thoughts on this.